justin-j/awesome-mac-apps/README.md

 - [CleanApp](http://www.syniumsoftware.com/cleanapp/) - is essentially a disk clean up and app un-install utility.
 - [Cocktail](http://www.maintain.se/cocktail/) - is a utility to clear cache, fix permissions, adjust settings, and optimize OS X.
 - [Divvy](http://mizage.com/divvy/) - is a nice compliment to Better Snap and it has a nice grid structure for arranging multiple windows.
+- [ExpanDrive](http://www.expandrive.com/) - is a good way to connect to S3, Google Drive, Dropbox, Box, OneDrive etc. without installing all the standalone apps.
 - [iStat Menus](http://bjango.com/mac/istatmenus/) - is a system monitor that lives in your menubar.
 Useful for monitoring network traffic and speed, hard drive and cpu status, and apps using significant energy.
 - [Transmit](http://panic.com/transmit/) - makes transferring files between servers and cloud services an effortless process.
 This is a great app for integrating with AWS.